yt1516/DE4-Optimision/Jacob_Submission/ReadMe.md

 # Dataset Organisation and Subsystem 1
 This guide provides detailed walkthrough of how the datasets used in the system and subsystem 1 are retrieved and organised.

+**Please install the Python libraries and run the Python script before the MATLAB scripts!**

 ## Python Code
 ### Libraries
 Please install the following libraries if they have not been installed previously.